Best USB Hubs for Remote Workers in 2026

 1. Anker 555 USB-C Hub (8-in-1) — Best All-Around for Remote Work

 The Anker 555 is the most practical single-cable hub for the majority of remote workers.
-Eight ports covers the typical home office peripheral set: monitor via HDMI, wired ethernet, keyboard and mouse via USB-A, webcam via USB-A, SD card reader, and laptop charging via USB-C PD — all from one device plugged into one laptop port.
+Eight ports covers the typical home office peripheral set: monitor via HDMI, wired Ethernet, keyboard and mouse via USB-A, webcam via USB-A, SD card reader, and laptop charging via USB-C PD — all from one device plugged into one laptop port.

 The 100W Power Delivery passthrough is the key spec for MacBook users.
 Plug your existing 96W or 140W MacBook charger into the hub, and the hub passes through enough power to maintain or charge the battery while running all connected peripherals.
 This eliminates the need to carry and manage a separate laptop charger at your desk — one cable from hub to laptop handles everything.